h15200/notes/javascript.md

 ## Object.assign()

-target first, then the additional (or overwrite) props starting 2nd arg.
-Can be multiple.
+- target to copy as first arg, then an optios object as the 2nd arg for additional (or overwrite) values.

-If an empty obj is the 2nd arg, nothing will change in the target
+- If an empty obj is the 2nd arg, nothing will change in the target

 ## Class method syntax and 'this' binding reminder